This page looks best with JavaScript enabled

 ok name 0.002s

-We introduce a bug, causing the function to always return [AAAA, nil]:
+We introduce a bug, making the function always return [AAAA,nil]:

 vi name.go